Sudhan-J/IfnyU-lab/README.md

 5. I have included a test sample video for testing..

-Hope you like my work,
+Hope you like my work,\n
 Thank you
 Sudhan J